 @SuppressWarnings cannot be used on statements, expressions, or types.
-To work around this, you can might extract some code into a separate method, so that warnings can be suppressed just for its body.
-Or, you can use @AssumeAssertion on an assert statement; see Section 32.2.
+To work around this, you can

-- extract an expression into a local variable and suppress a warning on its declaration, - write assert plus @AssumeAssertion between statements; it can affect arbitrary expressions (see Section 32.2), - $\bullet \ use \ a \ type-system-specific \ method \ call, \ such \ as \ \verb§NullnessUtil.castNonNull. \\$
+- extract an expression into a local variable and suppress a warning on its declaration, - write assert plus @AssumeAssertion between statements; it can affect arbitrary expressions (see Section 33.2), or

+• use a type-system-specific method call, such as NullnessUtil.castNonNull.

 Always write a @SuppressWarnings annotation on the smallest possible scope.
 To reduce the scope of a @SuppressWarnings annotation, it is sometimes desirable to refactor the code.
 You might extract an expression into a local variable, so that warnings can be suppressed just for that local variable's initializer expression.
-Likewise, you
+Likewise, you might extract some code into a separate method, so that warnings can be suppressed just for its body.
+Or, you can use @AssumeAssertion on an assert statement; see Section 33.2.

 As an example, consider suppressing a warning at an assignment that you know is safe.
-Here is an example that uses the Tainting Checker (Section 10).
+Here is an example that uses the Tainting Checker (Section 12).
 Assume that expr has compile-time (declared) type @Tainted String, but you know that the run-time value of expr is untainted.